Hawking radiation: Discovery

 Hawking radiation derives from vacuum fluctuations.
-A quantum fluctuation in the electromagnetic field can result in a photon outside of the black hole horizon paired with one on the inside.
+A vacuum fluctuation in the electromagnetic field can result in a photon outside of the black hole horizon paired with one on the inside.
 The horizon allows one to escape in each direction.

 Emission process

 Hawking radiation is dependent on the Unruh effect and the equivalence principle applied to black-hole horizons.
 Close to the event horizon of a black hole, a local observer must accelerate to keep from falling in.
 An accelerating observer sees a thermal bath of particles that pop out of the local acceleration horizon, turn around, and free-fall back in.
 The condition of local thermal equilibrium implies that the consistent extension of this local thermal bath has a finite temperature at infinity, which implies that some of these particles emitted by the horizon are not reabsorbed and become outgoing Hawking radiation.